semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 ![alt text](ContactTracingHighLevel1.svg "Contact Tracing High-Level diagram")

-Also note that this is not purely a teoretical exercise, these systems already exist and are in production in some countries.
-At the time of writing this in January 2021, there are 8 countries from the European Union that use an official contact tracing apps, inter-operating with each other, functioning beyong borders (Croatia, Denmark, Germany, Italy, Netherlands, Ireland, Latvia, Poland and Spain).
-Some of these system even have open source implementations, for example the [Spanish RadarCovid](https://github.com/RadarCOVID).
+Also note that this is not purely a theoretical exercise, these systems already exist and are in production in some countries.
+At the time of writing this in January 2021, there are 8 countries from the European Union that use an official contact tracing app, inter-operating with each other, functioning beyond borders (Croatia, Denmark, Germany, Italy, Netherlands, Ireland, Latvia, Poland and Spain).
+Some of these systems even have open source implementations, for example the [Spanish RadarCovid](https://github.com/RadarCOVID).

 Based on the latest data (27 December 2020) in Spain the app was downloaded by 6 million people (12% of the population), with around 25.000 positive cases declared through the app.
 This 25.000 only equals about 1.5% of the total positive cases reported since the initial release of the app 9th of September 2020 ([1.4 million cases](https://ourworldindata.org/coronavirus-data-explorer?zoomToSelection=true&time=2020-09-09..latest&country=~ESP&region=World&casesMetric=true&interval=total&hideControls=true&smoothing=0&pickerMetric=location&pickerSort=asc)).